cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 ## Python-Java objects translation

-It is important to understand that calling the Java methods from Python requries a bit of attention to the type of arguments on the Java side.
+It is important to understand that calling the Java methods from Python requires a bit of attention to the type of arguments on the Java side.
 The simplest case is when the Java method arguments are of any primitive type (e.g. int, float, String, etc..).
-Then on the Python side it is enough to pass Python primitives (e.g 5 - int, 3.4 - float, 'a_string', etc..) without even declaring their types.
+Then on the Python side, it is enough to pass Python primitives (e.g 5 - int, 3.4 - float, 'a_string', etc..) without even declaring their types.
 Primitives are automatically converted between Python and Java.
-Another case is when the Java method arguments are of any collections type (e.g. Array, java.util.List, java.util.Set, etc..).
+Another case is when the Java method arguments are of any collections type (e.g., Array, java.util.List, java.util.Set, etc..).
 If the `py4j JavaGateway` option `auto_convert` is set to True, then the Python - Java collections objects translation happens automatically.
 Please see the [py4j documentation](https://www.py4j.org/advanced_topics.html#accessing-java-collections-and-arrays-from-python) for a detailed explanation of what is converted into what.
 As explained in the **Python-Java communication via Python's JPSGateway wrapper class** section, in `py4jps` the `auto_convert` option is set to True by default so a user does not need to worry about it.
 Here are some code examples:
 ```python
 # example of calling a Java aMethod1 with an int argument
 moduleViewInstance.aMethod1(5)